DEVANSHU-KALI/machine_leaning_course/linear_regression/polynomial_regression/what_is_it.md

 ## Disadvantages of this model
 - The main disadvantage is known as **overfitting**.
-- **Multicollinearity**: powers of the same feature are highly correlated, which makes coefficient estimates unstable.
+- **Multicolinearity**: powers of the same feature are highly correlated, which makes coefficient estimates unstable.
 - **Scalability issues**: works well with small datasets and low degrees; not suitable for large datasets.
 - **Limited flexibility compared to modern models**: tree-based, ensemble, and deep learning models often perform better.
 - **Rarely used in practice**: many real-world problems prefer gradient boosting, random forests, neural networks, etc.